Poker Terminology - Common Phrases & Meanings

 Gap – Refers to a gap between cards of consecutive rank.
 Examples are given in this glossary entry.

 Grinding – Refers to playing poker for long hours and slowly building up profit.

 Gutshot – Refers to an “inside straight draw”.
 For example, we hold 5,6,8,9 and need to hit a 7 in order to complete our straight.

-Hand-for-hand – A stage in tournaments where every table completes its current hand before the entire tournament moves on to the next hand.
-The reasons why are explained in this glossary entry.
+Hand for Hand - A stage in poker tournaments where every table must finish their current hand before the tournament moves on to the next hand.

 Hand Rankings – Check out this glossary entry for a full breakdown of the different types of hand that can be made in poker.
 Does a straight beat a flush?
 Find out here!